Death penalty on the table for woman accused of killing Pea Ridge police officer

 Cash was driving the Jeep while Andazola was a passenger, according to court documents.
 They face life in prison or the death penalty if convicted of capital murder.
 They are being held without bond in the Benton County Jail.

 Prosecutors filed aggravating factors needed in order to seek a death sentence for Cash.
-The aggravating factors were not filed in Andazola's case.
+The aggravating factors weren't filed in Andazola's case.

-The factors listed in Cash's case are that the capital murder was committed for the purpose of avoiding or preventing an arrest or effecting an escape from custody and for the purpose of disrupting or hindering the lawful exercise of any governmental or political function; and it was committed in an especially cruel and depraved manner.
+The factors listed in Cash's case are the murder was committed to avoid arrest and to disrupt or hinder the lawful exercise of any governmental or political function; in addition, the murder was committed in "an especially cruel and depraved manner," according to court documents.

 Cash's arraignment is scheduled for 1:30 p.m.
 Sept.
 15 in Benton County Circuit Judge Brad Karren's court.